alan-turing-institute/data-safe-haven/docs/safe_haven_webapp_user_guide.md

 The first time you log in, you'll need to reset your password - click “Forgotten my password”.
 Complete the requested information (a captcha and the phone number you provided on registration).
+Make sure you add your number as +44 7XXX, rather than 0 7XXX.ben

 ![screen3b](https://user-images.githubusercontent.com/54804128/68022787-3aea2800-fc9d-11e9-9d10-52c8829318df.png)
 Format: ![Alt Text](url)